Bidens Immigration Policy Takes Heat As Migrant Levels Soar - UrduPoint

 Such scenes are being repeated at towns along the vast border that spans four US states.

-Most in Brownsville had turned themselves in after crossing the frontier and had been given paperwork requiring them to report to immigration authorities later on.
+Most in Brownsville had turned themselves in after crossing the frontier and were given paperwork requiring them to report to immigration authorities later on.

 Chris Cabrera, a spokesman for a local Border Patrol union in Texas's Rio Grande Valley, told CNN that immigration numbers often surge around the time of an election or new presidency.